|Fork Deflection Test

 Yes and no. There are two sources of discomfort in the road: gross bumps (like potholes or reflector dots you hit at speed) are one.
 The other is the smaller texture of the pavement itself.
 This texture produces a high frequency vibration as your tire rolls over the road.

 The gross bumps can be made more bearable with a fork that flexes a little more.
 For extremely bumpy roads (like Paris-Roubaix), there are even suspension forks.
 But the second source of discomfort, the constant vibration, is harder to address.
+About the only way a normal road fork can lessen them is by the natural damping properties inherent in the material used to make the fork.
 Perhaps the best way is to use wider tires, since tires are far more compliant than any rigid fork can be.

 Brand, Model are the brand and model of the fork tested.